Mots94/Pewlett_Hackard_Analysis/README.md

 <p>
 </details>

 The following output shows that there would be many more mentors in this range of years.
 There would be a total of 56,859 eligible mentors, meaning there would be about 1.2 open positions for every eligible mentor.
+It may be worthwhile for the company to look at recruiting their mentors from a wider range of current employees.
+This would give employees being promoted the best chance to learn their new roles thoroughly and have confidence.

 ![mentors_expanded](https://github.com/Mots94/Pewlett_Hackard_Analysis/blob/main/Data/mentor_titles_expanded.PNG)